amaxwell/tlutility/index.md

   * Set a mirror URL for command-line tlmgr usage
   * List and restore backups

-See (GettingStarted.html) for screenshots and more specific details.
+See [Getting Started](GettingStarted.html) for screenshots and more specific details.

 ## Why Use This?
 Why use this program when you can use the command line tlmgr or the Perl/Tk GUI?
 TeX Live Utility performs TeX Live infrastructure updates using the [Disaster Recovery script](http://www.tug.org/texlive/tlmgr.html), which avoids problems with tlmgr removing itself while updating.
 TeX Live Utility also provides a native OS X user interface.
 Beyond that, there's no compelling reason to switch from the command line or X11 GUI if you're comfortable with them.